Skip to content

 Norway

 Driving long roads is a popular activity to take on while in Norway.
-The Trollstigen road is a fascinating one that passes through a mountain for almost six kilometers long.
+The Trollstigen road is a fascinating one that passes through a mountain for almost six kilometres long.
 It links Åndalsnes city to Valldal, with countless scenic vistas in between that leave you gazing in wonder.

 5) Hike to the Kjeragbolten Rock